CoderDojoTC/micropython/docs/oled/15-oled-patterns.md

 In this lesson, we will show how you can display interesting repeating patterns on your OLED screen.
 Our program will write a pattern into the framebuffer using a simple math equation.
 The oled.show() will then update the pattern on the display.

+This lesson was suggested by Parker Erickson.

 ## Math Functions
+We will use a few unusual functions to create repeating patterns:

+1. Modulo (%)
+2. Bitwise AND (&)

 The modulo function is written ```%```.
 It returns the integer remainder after a division.
 So ```7 % 3``` is 1 and ```7 % 4``` is 3.
 The Power function of X to the Y power is written in python as ```pow(x,y)```.
 For example pow(7, 2) is seven squared = 49.